 For, make no mistake, being a family carer is hard.
 Being ‘on duty’ – responsible for keeping someone alive – 168 hours a week, every week, is quite as dreadful as it sounds.
 After a while, you have difficulty with everything: working, sleeping, socialising, existing.

 Worst of all, you become invisible.
 Your work as a carer takes place in isolation, and though invaluable, is not valued.
 In fact the government refuses to call it work (though the cost of replacing you if you fall ill suggests the reverse).
 A family carer has no workmates.
 If you manage to keep a job on top of caring – and it’s no joke as a full-time carer – your colleagues may disregard you, disrespect you – even (obscurely) think less of you.
-People forget about you, you lose your place in social plans, in activity groups, in parties.
+(It’s not like caring is work is it?)
+People forget about you, either by accident or design, you lose your place in social plans, in activity groups, in parties.
 You may even get called a killjoy because you can’t leave the house!

 1 in 10 people in the UK is a family carer – and the numbers are rising.
 There are several hundreds in Woodbridge and Melton alone.
 A lot of us – particularly those of working age -are women.
 In fact, by the time a British woman is 59 there is a 1 in 2 chance that she is or has been a family carer.
 A man has to reach 75 to have the same odds!
 Think of that, chaps, if you want to complain about WASPI women.

 And if they are, don’t say – as so many people have said to me over the years -“I won’t come round/phone/make contact because I know you are busy.”
-Why not invite yourself round for coffee? a chat? bring a picnic and sit in the garden?
+That is not thoughtful, it is an alibi.
+Instead, instead why not invite yourself round for coffee? a chat? bring a bunch of flowers? a picnic? spare some time?

 Spread a little happiness!
 It will really be appreciated.